 So what is faith?
-It is trusting in something you can’t prove.
-That’s not to say that faith is irrational, or that there isn’t evidence backing our conclusion, just that we have to go beyond what we can see.
-Even the pure “rationalist” has to has to make a “leap of faith” to trust their thinking as discussed by Timothy Keller in his Authors@Google talk.
+It is trusting in something you can’t prove and living based on those core beliefs.
+That’s not to say that faith is irrational, or that there isn’t evidence backing your conclusion, just that you have to go beyond what you can see.
+Even the pure “rationalist” has to make a “leap of faith” to trust their thinking as discussed by Timothy Keller in his Authors@Google talk.
 A great illustration of this comes from the book Flatland.
 Just as the two dimensional residents of Flatland struggled to imagine the greater reality of three dimensional space, so we struggle to see the full reality that goes beyond what we can see with our eyes.
 C.S.
 Lewis’ discussed this struggle in his wonderful sermon The Weight of Glory.
 There is a spiritual dimension that anyone can discover, but no one sees naturally.

 He has shown you, O man, what is good.
 And what does the Lord require of you?
 To act justly and to love mercy and to walk humbly with your Lord.Micah 6:8